 It’s easiest to see how this works in the subject of language.
 You have to learn the vocabulary and meaning of words in French before you can think about how to construct a paragraph to write or speak with another person in a meaningful way.

 Likewise, if we believe that we are a people of the book, those who believe the Bible and base our knowledge of God and the world on what is revealed in it, then we must know the grammar of it so we can be conversant in it.

 You expect the same thing of your auto mechanic, so why not expect it of yourself?
 The thing under the hood that you call a “thingymagiggy” is something you expect your mechanic to be able to label, diagnose, and replace.

 If you are a Christian who wants to share the good news with a skeptical friend, you should know “what’s under the hood” of the Bible.
 If you are a skeptic who wants to question Christianity, then you should know the content of the Bible so that you can level a good argument.

-In that vein, I give the following three reasons for both Christians and skeptics to read the whole Bible in 2017:
+In that vein, I give the following three reasons for both Christians and skeptics to read the whole Bible this:

 1. Avoid the Part for Whole Fallacy.